-Today’s: playful Japanese fusion restaurant Mr Miyagi just launched Takeaway Shop, a kitchen devoted to churning out UberEats orders – a first for the brand.
+One more: playful Japanese fusion restaurant Mr Miyagi has launched Takeaway Shop, a kitchen devoted to churning out UberEats orders – a first for the brand.
 It’s in Prahran, 10 minutes’ walk from the Windsor mothership.

 “We’ve wanted to get involved in the delivery space for a while,” says co-owner Kristian Klein, “But given how busy the restaurant gets, the kitchen is at capacity most of the time.”